Jack O'Shea: Senior

 Kerry's dominance continued in 1980.
-Another defeat of Cork in the provincial final gave O'Shea a fourth Munster winners' medal in succession.
-Another All-Ireland final appearance beckoned, this time with Roscommon providing the opposition.
-The Connacht champions shocked Kerry and took a five-point lead inside the first twelve minutes.
-Mikey Sheehy popped up again to score the decisive goal, as Kerry went on to claim a 1–9 to 1–6 victory in a game that contained sixty-four frees.
-The victory gave Kerry and O'Shea a third All-Ireland title in succession.
-He finished off the impressive year by collecting the Texaco Footballer of the Year award.
+Another defeat of Cork in the provincial final gave O'Shea a fourth Munster winners' medal in a row.
+Roscommon were the opposition in the All-Ireland final.
+Kerry came from behind to win 1–9 to 1–6 victory in a game riddled with frees.
+The victory gave Kerry and O'Shea a third All-Ireland title in succession and he earned a first Texaco Footballer of the Year award.

 In 1981, O'Shea won his fifth consecutive Munster title, before lining out in the All-Ireland final against Offaly.
-Kerry had an easy win with seven players combining for a great goal.
-He captured his fourth All-Ireland winners' medal that day as Kerry won by 1–12 to 0–8.
+Kerry won handily to give O'Shea a fourth winners' medal.
 O'Shea also retained the Footballer of the Year title.